-- On the last day of the month when any enrollee ceases to be eligible. - On the date a medical plan terminates due to a change in contracted service area or when the group policy ends.
+- On the last day of the month when any enrollee ceases to be eligible.
+For a school board member this includes when their elected or appointed term ends. - On the date a medical plan terminates due to a change in contracted service area or when the group policy ends.
 If that should occur, the subscriber will have the opportunity to enroll in another SEBB medical plan. - For a school employee and their dependents when the employment is terminated, medical coverage ends when: - The school employee resigns.
-If this is the case, medical coverage ends on the last day of the month in which a school employee's resignation is effective; or - The SEBB organization terminates the employment relationship.
+If this is the case, medical coverage ends on the last day of the month in which a school employee's resignation is effective; or - The SEBB organization or the employer group terminates the employment relationship.
 If this is the case, medical coverage ends on the last day of the month in which the employer-initiated termination is effective.

-Note: If the SEBB organization deducted the school employee's portion of the premium for SEBB insurance coverage after the school employee was no longer eligible for the employer contribution, medical coverage ends the last day of the month for which school employee premiums were deducted.
+Note: If the SEBB organization or the employer group deducted the school employee's portion of the premium for SEBB insurance coverage after the school employee was no longer eligible for the employer contribution, medical coverage ends the last day of the month for which school employee premiums were deducted.

-• For a continuation coverage subscriber who submits a written request to terminate medical coverage, enrollment in medical coverage will be terminated the last day of the month in which the SEBB Program receives the request or on the last day of the month specified in the termination request, whichever is later.
+• For a continuation coverage subscriber or a school board member who submits a request to terminate medical coverage, enrollment in medical coverage will be terminated the last day of the month in which the request was received online using Benefits 24/7 (once available) or by the SEBB Program, or on the last day of the month specified in the termination request, whichever is later.
 If the request is received on the first day of the month, medical coverage will be terminated on the last day of the previous month.